unode/deep-learning-intro/_episodes/01-introduction.md

 Keras also benefits from a very good set of [online documentation](https://keras.io/guides/) and a large user community.

-### Installing Keras
+### Installing Keras and other dependencies

-Follow the instructions in the setup document to install keras.
+Follow the instructions in the setup document to install Keras, Seaborn and Sklearn.

 > ## Testing Keras Installation
 > Lets check you have a suitable version of Keras installed.